Maxxiime/point-et-perdu/README.md

-# point-et-perdu
+# Boulodrome

-This project is built with Vite, React, TypeScript, shadcn-ui and Tailwind CSS.
+Boulodrome is a pétanque management application built with Vite, React, TypeScript, shadcn-ui and Tailwind CSS.

 ## Development